 Misconception 5: Bugs can be easily fixed

 Many people assume that once a bug is reported, it can be quickly and easily fixed.
 Unfortunately, this is rarely the case.
-A bug fix may require a significant amount of effort, depending on the complexity of the bug and the size of the code base.
+No matter whether you have done it for an android app bug reporting tool or for iOS, a bug fix may require a significant amount of effort, depending on the complexity of the bug and the size of the code base.
 Even a seemingly simple bug can take hours or days to debug and fix, depending on the environment in which it was discovered.

 Furthermore, any changes made must be thoroughly tested to ensure no new bugs have been introduced in the process.
 As such, it is important to have realistic expectations when it comes to bug fixes and bug reporting.